2011 South American Rugby Championship "A"

 The 2011 South American Rugby Championship "A" was the 33rd edition of the two tiered competition of the leading national rugby union teams in South America.

 The tournament was arranged in Argentina, in the city of Puerto Iguazú, except for a match in Posadas.
 Like in the previous years, four teams played to qualify to the final pool, with Argentina (host) admitted directly.
-The first two were qualified, keeping the results of their matches also for second round.
+The first two were qualified, keeping the results of their matches also for the second round.
 Chile won the pool and Uruguay was the runner-up.
-Argentina Jaguars won the final, after easy wins over Chile and Uruguay.
+The Argentina Jaguars won the final, after easy wins over Chile and Uruguay.